Nonparametric estimation of trawl processes: Theory and applications: Simulation study

 \subsubsection{Trawl function estimation}

 First of all, we consider the trawl function estimator $\widehat a(\cdot)$ and its bias-corrected version $\widehat a(\cdot)-0.5 \Delta_n \widehat a'(\cdot)$, which we evaluate for various points in time.
-We compute the sample mean, bias and standard deviation of the two estimators over 200 Monte Carlo runs for various choices of $\Delta_n$ and various choices of the sample size $n$, see \citep[Section \ref{asec:consistency}]{SV2022-sup}.
-The results for a negative binomial marginal distribution with an exponential trawl and a supGamma trawl are presented in Table \ref{tab:Con-NB-Exp-fixedt-main} and \ref{tab:Con-NB-LM-fixedt-main}, respectively.
+We depict the boxplots of the two estimators over 1000 Monte Carlo runs for various choices of $\Delta_n$ and various choices of the sample size $n$, see Section \ref{asec:consistency} in the Supplementary Material.
+Here, we summarise our main findings for the case of a negative binomial marginal distribution with an exponential trawl and a supGamma trawl.
 We observe that, for an exponential trawl, the estimation bias is generally small for both estimators, with the one for the bias-corrected version, as expected, being even smaller.
-Also, for a supGamma trawl function with a parameter choice in the long-memory regime, the consistency results are generally very good, apart from one particular setting: When $\Delta_n=0.1$ and $t=0$, we note that $\hat a(0)$ is strongly biased for all three marginal distributions considered, whereas the bias-corrected estimator performs noticeably better in this particular setting.
-As soon as a finer grid width $\Delta_n=0.01$ is considered, the estimation results are generally good for all time points considered.
+Also, for a supGamma trawl function with a parameter choice in the long-memory regime, the consistency results are generally good, with the bias-corrected version performing better than the original one.
 We also observe that the particular choice of $n$ has almost no impact on the size of the bias, but an increase in $n$ decreases the standard deviation of the estimators as expected.
 Overall, we conclude that the proposed estimators work well in finite samples across different marginal distributions, short- and long-memory settings and different in-fill and long-span asymptotic settings.
-In the long-memory case, we advise the use of the bias-corrected estimator, in particular for small times $t$.
+In the long-memory case, we recommend to use the bias-corrected estimator, in particular for small times $t$.